As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Where to Buy Lavender Tea Ingredients

-My top recommendation for buying all types of high-quality, organic herbs including lavender, is Starwest Botanicals.
-They stock only the highest quality herbs and teas that are organic and free from any chemicals or pesticides.
+My top recommendation for buying all types of high-quality, organic herbs including lavender, is Amazon.com.
+Here you’ll find a wide range of high-quality herbs and teas that are organic and free from any chemicals or pesticides.

-Starwest Botanicals also sells lavender tea bags and an assortment of tea accessories including Mesh Tea Balls, Tea Infusers, Tea Filter Socks, and a variety of Coffee & Tea French Presses in borosilicate glass.
+At Amazon, you’ll also find lavender tea bags and an assortment of tea accessories including Mesh Tea Balls, Tea Infusers, Tea Filter Socks, and a variety of coffee and tea French Presses in borosilicate glass.

 Check out these lavender-flavored teas at Starwest Botanicals: